php-ru/symfony-docs-ru/setup/web_server_configuration.rst

 ========================

-The preferred way to develop your Symfony application is to use :doc:`PHP's internal web server </setup/built_in_web_server>`.
-However, when using an older PHP version or when running the application in the production environment, you'll need to use a fully-featured web server.
+The preferred way to develop your Symfony application is to use :doc:`Symfony Local Web Server </setup/symfony_server>`.

+However, when running the application in the production environment, you'll need to use a fully-featured web server.
 This article describes several ways to use Symfony with Apache or Nginx.

 When using Apache, you can configure PHP as an :ref:`Apache module <web-server-apache-mod-php>` or with FastCGI using